A Little Background About me

 There are many things a dog can be trained to do and they are all dependent on your particular disability and special training in these areas is what differentiates a service dog from a pet dog.

 You can find out about ADA Laws at ADA.gov.
 There are also many organizations out there that can be very helpful for information and resources.
-There are also many organization that are downright fraudulent and try to take advantage of those who don’t know the laws.
+There are also many organizations that are downright fraudulent and try to take advantage of those who don’t know the laws.
 DO YOUR HOMEWORK and check things out in as many places as you can.
 Compare information.
-Since I, myself am new to the service dog world, I am learning something every day.
+Since I am new to the service dog world, I am learning something every day.
 This is an area where you need to be your own advocate and be able to handle any question that arises, whether it is regarding a challenge or just someone wanting to know about the laws.
-It is up to you and your comfort level on how in depth you want to get.
+It is up to you and your comfort level on how in-depth you want to get.

 There are a number of organizations that can be very helpful in providing resource information, member support through hosting a private support listserv (which acts sort of like a Forum but sends out individual emails as each post is made), legislative notices and involvement as well as numerous other benefits.
 I belong to a group called Psychiatric Service Dog Partners (PSDP).
 They have been extremely supportive and have been a great resource when I have been doing research or wanted advice on certain training techniques.
 They are becoming a non-profit organization and basically already run like one.
 They are free to join, you only need to email them and they will call you and tell you about the organization and see if they would be of benefit to you.
 I wouldn’t be nearly as far along if it weren’t for their help and the help of my trainers.